czg-sci-42ver/csapp3e/asm/README.md

       - p495 so COD ~~use bubble when stalling~~ use bubble instead of stalling (p496 'an *error* to set *both* the bubble and the stall signals to 1', po `bubble` is stronger than `stalling`) ~~which is weird, because ~~
         - p496 so Mispredicted branch only bubble no stall to save resources. (see COD verilog code, NOP nothing done, also can be seen from doc.)
-      - p496 'blocks of combinational logic' which can be seen from COD `assign ... = ?:?:...` (here signal is just `wire` in verilog). here arrow in figure is same as `<=` in verilog and 'pass along IR' in COD.
+      - p496 'blocks of combinational logic' which can be seen from COD `assign ... = ?:?:...` (here signal is just `wire` in verilog). here arrow in figure is same as `<=` in verilog and *'pass along IR'* (this ensures the instruction will propogate through the pipeline) in COD.
         - ret -> p492, fetch `stall` no big influence, even no influence (i.e. no need to read memory) if with ~~memory ~~ cache in the cpu.
           - from COD, the bubble will make all ~~subsequent~~ instructions ~~of~~ running after bubbled instruction ~~cancelled~~ (i.e. here is `F` for `D` in `ret`, ) unchanged (not consuming computer resources).
           - here stall next instruction instead of bubble (i.e. drop) maybe because ret target is just next instruction. <a id="target"></a>